 Does sleep apnea go away on its own?

-it is very uncommon for sleep apnea to go away on its own.
+It is very uncommon for sleep apnea to go away on its own.
 There are things you can do to alleviate it without medical intervention.
 You can exercise more often, alter your sleep position, use a humidifier, avoid drinking alcohol and smoking.